Debiased Machine Learning of Aggregated Intersection Bounds and Other Causal Parameters: Abstract

 \section{Abstract}

-This paper proposes a novel framework of \textit{aggregated intersection bounds}, where the target parameter is obtained by averaging the minimum (or maximum) of a collection of regression functions over the covariate space.
-Examples of such quantities include the lower and upper bounds on distributional effects (Fr\'echet-Hoeffding, Makarov) as well as the optimal welfare in statistical treatment choice problems.
+This paper proposes a novel framework of aggregated intersection of regression functions, where the target parameter is obtained by averaging the minimum (or maximum) of a collection of regression functions over the covariate space.
+Examples of such quantities include the lower and upper bounds on distributional effects (Fr\'echet-Hoeffding, Makarov) as well as the optimal welfare in statistical treatment choice problem \citep{QianMurphy}.
 The proposed estimator -- the envelope score estimator -- is shown to have an oracle property, where the oracle knows the identity of the minimizer for each covariate value.
-Next, the result is extended to the aggregated minimax values of a collection of regression functions, covering optimal distributional welfare in worst-case and best-case, respectively.
-This proposed estimator -- the envelope saddle value estimator -- is shown to have an oracle property, where the oracle knows the identity of the saddle point.
+I apply this result to the bounds in Roy model and Horowitz-Manski-Lee bounds with discrete outcome.
+The proposed approach performs well empirically on the data from Oregon Health Insurance Experiment \citep{finkelstein}.